stocktonsmith/math4610/doc/powerMethod.md

 **Routine Name**: powerMethod
 **Author**: Stockton Smith
 **Language**: C++
-**Description**: This function provides an implementation of the power method for finding the largest eigenvalue of a matrix.
+**Description**: This function provides an implementation of the power method for finding the eigenvalue with the largest magnitude in a matrix.
 **Input**: The function requires four parameters: a `std::vector<std::vector<double>>` representing the matrix, a `std::vector<double>` representing the initial guess vector, a `double` representing the error tolerance for the root, and an `int` representing the maximum number of iterations that the algorithm will run before quitting.
 Be sure that all vectors are the same size.
 **Output**: The routine returns a `double` representing the largest eigenvalue of a matrix.
 Its accuracy can be verified using a matrix calculator.
 **Usage Example**: